-The theme of the 2022 Adelaide Conference is Weaving evaluation into the whole.
+The theme of the 2023 Brisbane Conference is Through the Lens.

-We are Weaving Evaluation into the Whole!
-We encourage you to share stories about the value of evaluation and inclusive evaluation practice.
-We want to hear about innovation and adaptation within your practice and learn from other evaluators, decision makers, and stakeholders.
-Afterall, Evaluation is for Everyone!
+In 2023 delegates and presenters are meeting face-to-face in Brisbane, Australia.
 Come along to share, network, and learn about what is happening in evaluation, and evaluation-related fields, in Australia, New Zealand, the Australasian region, and across the world.

 When submitting a proposal for the main conference program, please ensure that your proposed presentation reflects the conference theme and one of the sub-themes.